 With shipping taking such a large chunk out of their bottom line, some American farmers pivoted to transporting product domestically.
 Some California rice exporters have adopted break-bulk shipments, among other transportation needs.
 Others plan on shipping more products out of ports in Houston and on the East Coast.
 They might even begin holding inventory overseas, to avoid future shipping congestion.
 While overseas warehouses carry their own risk, it's becoming a necessary strategy to combat the ongoing shipping crisis.

 For American agribusiness, proper long-term and fact-driven thinking is the key to economic success in uncertain times.
-As the cost of shipping spikes, consulting with an expert financial partner such as Bank of Blue Valley could help nut farmers adequately forecast and manage cash flow.
+As the cost of shipping spikes, consulting with an expert financial partner such as Bank of Blue Valley, a division of HTLF Bank could help nut farmers adequately forecast and manage cash flow.

 Plan Strategies Today For Tomorrow’s Market

 Industry experts don't have the most positive outlook for the ongoing shipping crisis.
-As American agribusiness continues to struggle through the current environment, nut producers would benefit by having a reliable financial partner like Bank of Blue Valley to help navigate the ever-changing times.
+As American agribusiness continues to struggle through the current environment, nut producers would benefit by having a reliable financial partner like Bank of Blue Valley, a division of HTLF Bank to help navigate the ever-changing times.
 Their specialized agribusiness team can help alleviate some of the risk and uncertainty by providing working capital, tools to assist with cash flow and other solutions to help you focus on keeping your business moving forward, especially when the shipping challenges decrease.